Car scrappage schemes

 - Skoda scrappage scheme

-Concerns over air pollution in the UK’s major cities have caused the Government to crack down on high polluting vehicles, especially in London with ULEZ and in Birmingham with a new CAZ (clean air zone).
+In the last decade, ongoing concerns about air pollution in its major cities caused the UK government to crack down on high polluting vehicles, especially in London with ULEZ and in Birmingham with a new CAZ (clean air zone).

-Much of the focus has been on the dangerous levels nitrogen dioxide (NO2).
+Much of the focus had been on the dangerous levels of nitrogen dioxide (NO2) – and, accordingly, the government put in place new legislation to curb this.

-In 2020, British Prime Minister Boris Johnson was set to announce a new government scrappage scheme – but, in the wake of the Covid crisis, this has subsequently been put off.
+In 2020, the UK government brought forward its ban on the sale of new petrol and diesel Internal Combustion Engine (ICE) cars and vans from 2040 to 2030 – as part of an ambitious 10-point plan to make the UK carbon-neutral by 2050.
+Former British Prime Minister Boris Johnson was also set to announce a new government scrappage scheme the same year – but, in the wake of the Covid crisis, this was deprioritised.
 The UK Government has now officially ruled out any such scheme.

 The impact of the toxin tax and car scrappage schemes